pingcap/pingcap.github.io/src/ai/integrations/embedding-gemini.md

 # Integrate TiDB Vector Search with Google Gemini Embeddings API

-This tutorial walks you through how to use [Google Gemini](https://ai.google.dev/models/gemini) to generate embeddings for text data and image data, and then store the embeddings in TiDB vector storage and search similar texts or images based on embeddings.
+This tutorial demonstrates how to use [Google Gemini](https://ai.google.dev/models/gemini) to generate embeddings for text and image data, store them in TiDB vector storage, and perform semantic search.

 !!! info